MicrosoftDocs/architecture-center/docs/solution-ideas/articles/monitor-azure-data-explorer-content.md

 ### Scenario details

-Use cross-service queries to build a single, interactive data estate, joining data in Microsoft Sentinel, Azure Monitor, and Azure Data Explorer:
+Use cross-service queries to build a consolidated, interactive data estate, joining data in Microsoft Sentinel, Azure Monitor, and Azure Data Explorer:

 - Microsoft Sentinel is Azure’s cloud-native solution for Security Information and Event Management (SIEM) and Security Orchestration, Automation, and Response (SOAR).